MailToolbox/mail_plugger/docs/usage_of_fake_plugger_with_more_delivery_systems_in_ruby_on_rails.md

 end
 ```

-Then we should add views of the second mailer method, so create `app/views/test_mailer/send_test2.html.erb`
+Then we should add views of the second mailer method, so create the `app/views/test_mailer/send_test2.html.erb`

 ```erb
 <p>Test email body</p>
 ```

-and `app/views/test_mailer/send_test2.text.erb`.
+and the `app/views/test_mailer/send_test2.text.erb` files.

 ```erb
 Test email body
 ```

-In the `rails console` we can try it out.
+In the `rails console`, we can try it out.

 ```ruby
 TestMailer.send_test.deliver_now!